-If as much as half of all your leads aren’t likely to convert, wouldn’t you want to drop them as early as possible?
+If as much as half of all your leads aren’t likely to convert, it’s better to weed them out as early as possible.

-Dropping leads can be difficult, but the more time your team can spend chasing quality leads, the less of these bad leads they’ll miss.
+Dropping leads can be difficult, but the more time your team can spend chasing quality leads the fewer of these bad leads they’ll miss.

 When you’re looking for a decision maker in the organization you’re selling to, you’re not searching for someone who just makes the final call or signs the check.